nullified33/nullified33/README.md

 ![3prm3's logo](3prm3.png)

 # Hello!
 I'm 3prm3 a frontend web developer and pixel artist.
-Below are some metrics...
+Below are some metrics on me...

 <p align="center">
   <a href="https://skillicons.dev">